Dash-n-Dave-NLP/Project-Dash/readme.md

 - Analyze words in each programming language to find the most used words.

-- Create models (decision tree, random forest, and logistical regression) with the most important selected features using sklearn.
+- Create models (decision tree, Naive-Bayes classifier, and logistic regression) using sklearn.

 - Train each model and evaluate its accuracy on both the train and validate sets.